Stretching- what you really need to know

 * Hold stretches for 30 seconds or 6 long slow breathes.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #flexibility #stretch #stretching #fitness
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #flexibility #stretch #stretching #fitness